Nuakhai: Description

-Ancient origin
+History

 According to local researchers Nuakhai is of fairly ancient origin.
 Some researchers found the fundamental idea of the celebration can be traced back at least to Vedic times when the rishis (sages) had talked of panchayajna, the five important activities in the annual calendar of an agrarian society.
 These five activities have been specified as sitayajna (the tilling of the land), pravapana yajna (the sowing of seeds), pralambana yajna (the initial cutting of crops), khala yajna (the harvesting of grains) and prayayana yajna (the preservation of the produce).
 In view of this, Nuakhai may be seen as having evolved out of the third activity, namely pralambana yajna, which involves cutting the first crop and reverently offering it to the mother goddess.

-Origin of the current form

 Although the origin of the festival has been lost over time, oral tradition dates its back to the 14th century AD, the time of the first Chauhan King Ramai Deva, founder of the Patna State which is currently part of Balangir district in Western Odisha.
 In his efforts to build an independent kingdom, Raja Ramai Deo realized the significance of settled agriculture because the subsistence economy of the people in the area was primarily based on hunting and food gathering.
 He realised this form of economy could not generate the surpluses required to maintain and sustain a state.
 During state formation in the Sambalpuri region, Nuakhai as a ritual festival played a major role in promoting agriculture as a way of life.
 Thus credit can be given to Raja Ramai Deo for making Nuakhai a symbol of Sambalpuri culture and heritage.

-Journey from past to present
+Observation

 In the early years, there was no fixed day for celebration of the festival.
 It was held sometime during Bhadraba Sukla Pakhya (the bright fortnight of Bhadraba).
 It was the time when the newly grown Kharif crop (autumn crop) of rice started ripening.
 There are reasons for observing the festival in the month of Bhadrava even though the food grain is not ready for harvesting.
 The thought is to present the grain to the presiding deity before any bird or animal pecks at it and before it is ready for eating.